saysimple/saysimple-plugin-devkit/README.md

 * __conversation__ \
   The conversation that is opened by the agent.
 * __messages__ \
-  Messages that are send in the current conversation.
+  Messages that are sent in the current conversation.
 * __tags__ \
   The tags that are assigned to the current

 ### Icon

-The icon file is located inside the `assets` folder and is named icon.png, if your icon has another extension, or you need the name you can edit the icon location inside the `icon.js` file
+The icon file is located inside the `assets` folder and is named icon.png.
+If your icon has another extension, or you need to change its name, you can edit the icon location inside the `icon.js` file.

 ```javascript
 import iconFile from "../assets/icon.png" // <--- change this to your icon location